david3891/Digital-electronic-2/Labs/06-lcd/README.md

-# Lab 6: YOUR_FIRSTNAME FAMILYNAME
+# Lab 6: David Sladkowski

 Link to this file in your GitHub repository: